 Leathers are great abrasion protection in an accident.
-They can usually be repaired after an accident and will last through many years and slides.
+They can usually be repaired after an accident and will last for many years and slides.

 Leather doesn’t breathe.
 This provides great protection from cold winds, but on hot days, it can be uncomfortable.

 Leather can’t be washed.
-It needs to be cleaned and conditioned specially.
+It needs to be specially cleaned and conditioned.

 Riding pants come in a variety of synthetics such as nylon, polyester or Kevlar.
 Synthetics are thinner, lighter, more flexible than leathers.